I am flying.

 – Have you ever taken flight?

-– Would you enjoy striking lightning from fingertips?
+– Would you enjoy striking lightning from your fingertips?

 Okay, superhero gig not your jam?

 What if you could live a whole lifetime in one evening’s dream?